A History

 Galerius died and his territory was divided between Licinius

 (Europe) and Maximinus Daza (Asiatic part).
-Shortly before his death, Galerius
+Shortly before his

-issued an edict that Christians did not have to sacrifice to the emperor.
+issued an edict that Christians did not have to sacrifice to the

 312

-the inscription,
+light bearing the inscription,

 BY THIS CONQUER.
-Constantine made a standard with
+Constantine made

-advanced against Maxentius and defeated him on the 28th of October.
-Maxentius
+center).Constantine advanced against Maxentius and defeated him on

-drowned in the Tiber River while trying to escape across the Milvian bridge.
+28th of October.
+Maxentius drowned in the Tiber River while trying

-After Constantine entered Rome, he drew up an edict (in conjunction with
+across the Milvian bridge.
+After Constantine entered Rome, he drew

-Licinius) in favor of Christians; and he sent it to Maximin, ruler in the
+edict (in conjunction with Licinius) in favor of Christians; and

-Constantine first rank among the three Augusti.
+a decree assigning Constantine first rank among the three Augusti.

 313

-Constantine and Licinius were at Milan;where Licinius married Constantia,
+Constantine and Licinius were at Milan, where Licinius married Constantia,

 the half sister of Constantine.
 Both men issued a second edict (The